-Question: My sister-in-laws, with the help of my maid of honor (maid of honor is out of town so she would like to host it but cannot so my sisterinlaws are doing it with her help), want to host a Bridal Shower for me.
-This is a second wedding for both my fiance and myself.
+The Question: My sister-in-laws, with the help of my maid of honor, want to host a bridal shower for me.
+This is the second wedding for both my fiance and myself.
+Is this okay?

 My mom’s friends are saying that I should not have a shower because it is my second wedding.
-My mom just told them that the shower is not for them anyway, it is for my friends/co workers to wish me well.
-If this right to do?
+My mom just told them that the shower is not for them anyway, it is for my friends/co-workers to wish me well.”

 It is now appropriate to list the registry on the shower invitation. (just not on the wedding invitation).